MoniqueVitche/MoniqueVitche.github.io/_posts/2019-05-06-my_journey_to_studying_software_development.markdown

 ---
 layout: post
-title:      "This Feels Just Like Starting Over..."
+title:      "This Feels Just Like Starting Over... "
 date:       2019-05-06 00:12:47 -0400
 permalink:  my_journey_to_studying_software_development
 ---

+**Updated 1/24/21**

 To say that 2020 has been a whirlwind and a half is quite the understatement.
 Who knew when I decided to enroll in Flatiron's Full Stack Web Development course that we were going to be dealing with a global health crisis and I was going to have to deal with some changes in my personal life as well.
 I became a caregiver and took on a lot more responsibilities as a result.
 Unfortunately, that meant that Flatiron had to take a bit of a backseat.